anvemaha/worm-game/README.md

-# Worm Blocks (2d game)
+# Worm Blocks (2D game)
 Educational project.
-The point wasn't to make a good game, but to learn Git and practise C#.
+It's more of a simulation you can interact with rather than a game.
+The point was to learn Git and practise C#.
-- One of the development goals was to make the game scalable: on a i7-4790k the game can handle a few thousand worms simultaneously.
+- The main development goal was scalability: i7-4790k + GTX 1080 can simulate thousands of worms *on-screen* at 60fps.
+    - Scale and performance depend a lot on configuration: what gamerules are enabled, field dimensions, worm length, etc.
 - Pooling system should be relatively easy to modify for use with Unity3d.
 - Please have a look at [CHANGELOG.md.](CHANGELOG.md)
+- TODO: youtube video here

 ## Game mechanics
 - Field